Middle College High School (Santa Ana): Background

-MCHS allows high school students to take high school classes and college courses at the same time, also known as Dual Enrollment.
-It was only in the year 2003 that they had ninth graders participating in the program as part of the transition to the Early College model conceptualized by the Middle College National Consortium.
+MCHS allows high school students to take high school classes and college courses at the same time, also known as dual enrollment.
+It was only in the year 2003 that ninth graders participated in the program, as part of the transition to the Early College model conceptualized by the Middle College National Consortium.

 Most students have the opportunity to earn credit and to complete from a year to even an AA Degree or an Honors AA Degree worth of college classes.
 Most students take 3 to 11 college units a semester.
-Students have educational plans that structure their learning so that they can complete their AA requirements at Santa Ana College, while completing their high school course work.
+Students have educational plans that structure their learning so that they can complete their AA requirements at Santa Ana College while completing their high school coursework.